BEFORESCROLL STUDIO

 Android can enforce the firmest gate.

-Android lets Lauds detect when a chosen app opens and place the Lauds shield in front of it during your lock window.
+Android lets Prayer First detect when a chosen app opens and place the Prayer First shield in front of it during your lock window.

 • Requires Accessibility and usage-access permissions.